newEndeavour/Timer555Monostable/README.md

 #Timer555Monostable Library#

-The library turns a 555 Timer IC connected in Monostable mode (see 555 Timer datasheet) into a Capacitance and/or Resitance meter.
+The library turns a 555 Timer IC connected in Monostable mode (see 555 Timer datasheet) into a Capacitance and/or Resistance meter.

 The library helps in the design of capacitive sensors which can detect touch or proximity by measuring a variation in an object or sensor Capacitance.